lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/libretext/help.md

 Overview
 -----
-The LibreTextImporter plugin is an importer plugin which imports LibreText data in CSV format from a .txt file.
+The LibreTextImporter plugin is an importer plugin, which imports LibreText data in CSV format from a .txt file.

 Data
 -----